openharmony/docs/en/application-dev/media/audio-recorder.md

 ## How to Develop

-For details about the APIs used for audio recording, see [js-apis-media.md](../reference/apis/js-apis-media.md).
+For details about the APIs, see [AudioRecorder in the Media API](../reference/apis/js-apis-media.md).

 ### Full-Process Scenario